gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `getEnabledFileReportDestinations()` has been removed
 - `getEnabledReportNames()` has been removed

+### Immutable `systemPropertiesArgs` and `projectProperties` in `StartParameter`

+Now `systemPropertiesArgs` and `projectProperties` properties in `StartParameter` is immutable.
+This will make any write operation fail, including some unintentional write operation like Groovy's [Map.get(Object key, Object defaultValue)](http://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Map.html).

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.